 For such a tiny country, Costa Rica sure crams in a lot.
-Equivalent in size to West Virginia, this rain forest-swaddled Central American country is home to more than 500,000 different species — about 4 percent of all plant, insect and wildlife species on Earth.
-Astounding!
+Equivalent in size to South Carolina, this lush Central American destination is home to more than 500,000 species—about five percent of all Earth’s plant, insect, and wildlife species.

-Having established itself in the 1990s as the “it” destination for ecotourists — think ziplining, whitewater rafting and trekking — you’d imagine that every inch of Costa Rica has been explored and every activity invented.
-Yet it is still possible to stray off the beaten path in Costa Rica and experience nature and culture that others let pass them by.
+Having established itself in the 1990s as the “it” destination for ecotourists—think ziplining, whitewater rafting, and trekking—you’d imagine that tourists have discovered every inch of Costa Rica.
+Fortunately, it’s still possible to stray off the beaten path in Costa Rica and discover hidden gems on your trip.

 Stay in a Jungle Ecolodge

-One of the best is the Pacuare Jungle Lodge, which is accessible via a 1.5-hour whitewater rafting trip (a bus ride and gondola trip can get you there too, but that option is less exciting).
-Lapa Rios, located on the edge of Corcovado National Park, has won multiple awards for its conservation work and eco-friendly practices.
-Learn more about Costa Rica Lodging.
+One of the best is the Pacuare Jungle Lodge, accessible via a 1.5-hour whitewater rafting trip (a bus ride and gondola trip can get you there too, but that option is less exciting).

 Rappel Down a Waterfall